galtys/idris2-python-pure/README.md

 In the misc folder, there is a bash script that you can adapt to install additional packages (including prelude,base ..).
 At the moment, the prefix of he backend points to .idris2-pygen

+At the moment, the installation of the support file (in Py/py_support.py and Py/run_main.py ) is manual.

 # Background

 The purpose of this project wasn't to build the python bakcend but to learn how idris2 works under the hood.
 But eventually, I was able to adapt the javascript backend and with some tweaks, it actually generates python code.